Autologous Hematopoietic Stem Cell Transplantation

 What is Autologous Hematopoietic Stem Cell Transplantation?

-A medical procedure where a patient's own stem cells are used for transplantation.
+A medical procedure where a patient's own stem cells are collected, stored, and then reinfused to help rebuild their immune system.

 Why is this procedure performed?